Biomedical Research Service

 1. Mix 50 ul of each sample with 50 ul PEG Solution in a 1.5-ml microtube (pipette PEG solution slowly using a cut tip).

-2. Vigorously vortex solution to mix for at least 30 sec.
-Keep solution on ice for 30 min.
+2. Vigorously shake tube to mix.
+Keep solution on ice for 3 min.

-4. Harvest supernatant and store at -70°C. Note that the sample has been diluted 2-fold.
+4. Harvest supernatant and store at -20°C. Note that the sample has been diluted 2-fold.

 (c) animal cells:

 1. Pellet several million cells in a microtube and discard medium.
-Freeze cell pellet at -70ºC.
+Freeze cell pellet at -80ºC.

-2. Bring up cells in 0.1 ml ice-cold dH2O.
+2. Bring up cells in 0.1 ml ice-cold dH2O or 0.1% TX-100.
 Use a mechanical or Dounce homogenizer to homogenize cells on ice.

 3. Mix homogenate with an equal volume of PEG (pipette PEG solution slowly using a cut tip) in a 1.5-ml microtube.

-4. Vigorously vortex solution to mix for at least 30 sec.
-Keep solution on ice for 30 min.
+4. Vigorously shake tube to mix.
+Keep solution on ice for 3 min.